 Working with energy is exactly like utilizing the law of attraction–you decide what you want in your life, visualize it, and feel it into existence.

-It’s the power behind my moon manifesting worksheets.
+It’s the power behind the moon ritual bundle.
 It’s the power behind spells.

 Here is the short, no-frills process for how to cast a spell (or more commonly known as setting an intention in the non-witchy world):

 - Get very clear on what you want to bring into your life.
 How you want to FEEL, what to you want to BE, what do you want to HAVE?
 (I have a worksheet for this in the law of attraction worksheet bundle.)